mballarin/perl-linux-landlock/README.md

 # NAME

-Linux::Landlock::Ruleset - A higher level interface to the Linux Landlock API
+Linux::Landlock - A higher level interface to the Linux Landlock API

 # DESCRIPTION